Hendrix-CS/csci235/index.md

 Upon completing this course, our goal is for you to be able to:
 * Program a mobile robot to interact with a realistic environment with natural timing.
+* Employ classes and modules to structure Python programs.
 * Create ROS2 nodes that:
   * Control motors and process sensor information by publishing and subscribing to topics.
   * Create new topics and publish to them to enable building robust, modular controllers.